geetHup9n0L/SOC-monitoring-with-Wazuh/docs/01-installation.md

 * And the server's version: Ubuntu 24.04LTS validate the supported architecture

 Installing Wazuh on Server:
-* Download and run the Wazuh installation assistant:

-  First, we have to elevate to root user to implement the next steps:
+* First, we have to elevate to root user to implement the next steps:
   ```
   sudo bash
   ```
+* Download and run the Wazuh installation assistant:
   ```bash
   curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
   ```